VasilisGks/KNN/README.md

 # KNN
 Serial and Parallel(using MPI communication protocol) implementation of KNN, distributed algorithm.
-Can run in multiple cores (up to 64).
+Running on multiple cores (up to 64).
 We will assume that we have two set of points , Q and C  came from uniform distribution (inside the three dimensional unit cube) , and containing Nq and Nc points respectively.
 Searching for nearest neighbour ,for a given point q (set Q) and a distance measure D : Find a point c (set C) such that D(q,c) is minimum.